 FINDING THE UNEXPECTED

-This is new work still in development.
-It involves exploring the Paris Metro.
+This is work done while exploring the Paris Metro.
 Here is a glimpse of one of the nine images in full size and a tease of the others.